 7. Using the wrong chemical?

-If all else fails, how do you stop streaking?
+If all else fails, how do you stop streaking on floors?

 There are quick fixes to making a streaky floor streak free.
 Like buffing a floor after cleaning or cleaning the floor like you would a window with a washer and squeegee.
 While these methods give you a great looking streak free floor they are not solving the root of the problem.
 So if all else fails keep persisting.